adnanahmady/go-web-crawler/README.md

 # go-web-crawler

-This is a concurrent go web crowler/link checker CLI tool.
+This is a very simple concurrent go web crowler/link checker CLI tool.